YuriyIvon/DatabaseBenchmark/README.md

 DatabaseBenchmark import --DatabaseType=Postgres --ConnectionString="Host=localhost;Port=5432;Database=benchmark;Username=postgres;Password=postgres" --TableFilePath=SalesTable.json --DataSourceType=Database --DataSourceFilePath=SalesSqlServerDataSource.json
 ```

 Here file [SalesSqlServerDataSource.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesSqlServerDataSource.json) defines where and how to get source data.
-With relational databases, a raw query specified in `Query` parameter must return all columns declared in the target table definition.
+With relational databases, a raw query stored in a file referenced by `QueryFilePath` parameter must return all columns declared in the target table definition.
 Extra columns are ignored.
 For those databases where the container name doesn't appear in a query, there is an optional data source parameter `TableName`.

+CSV data source has an optional parameter `DataSource.Csv.Delimiter`, which allows you to override the default column delimiter.

 ### Query benchmark<a name="query_benchmark"></a>